Academic Grievance Procedure

 - The Grievance Committee report shall be sent to the Dean for disposition, and the Grievance Coordinator shall be informed.

-- After reviewing the opinions of the TUJ Grievance Committee, the Dean or Dean’s designee (not the CAO) shall render a decision and send this to the Grievance Committee Chair and the Grievance Coordinator.
+- After reviewing the opinions of the TUJ Grievance Committee, the Dean or Dean’s designee (not the ADAA) shall render a decision and send this to the Grievance Committee Chair and the Grievance Coordinator.

 - The grievance report and relevant correspondence and documentation will be kept on file by the Grievance Coordinator.

 Decisions of the Dean of TUJ on grievances by undergraduate students may be appealed to the Vice-Provost for Undergraduate Studies, within seven (7) calendar days of notification, but only on the grounds that procedural defects substantially prevented the student from obtaining a full and fair hearing on the merits of the case.
-Appeals to the Senior Vice-Provost for Undergraduate Studies shall be in writing and delivered via the office of the CAO.
+Appeals to the Vice-Provost for Undergraduate Studies shall be in writing and delivered via the office of the ADAA.

 Students in TUJ Graduate College of Education master’s level courses should follow the same appeal procedure as Undergraduate students, but should be appealed to the Associate Dean for Academic Affairs in the College of Education.